Cryo-CMOS Antenna for Wireless Communications within a Quantum Computer Cryostat: Antenna Design and Integration

 The layers of cryostat walls are carefully engineered to suppress external magnetic and thermal interference from the surrounding environment.
 For this purpose, thermal shielding is implemented using specific thermal insulation materials, while an additional layer of Mu-metal is applied outside the thermal shield to mitigate magnetic interference.

 Fig. \ref{fig:model} illustrates the structure of the simulation model with integrated on-chip antennas.
 As described in Section \ref{sec:chip}, the designed differential dipole antenna for cryogenic temperatures was integrated into the cryostat structure by placing it on the printed circuit board (PCB), which is positioned above the cooling plate that is connected to the central cooling tube.
 The dimensions of the cryostat are based on a standard design used for quantum computing experiments in the ranges of, diameter d=30~cm and height, h=70~cm \cite{bluefors_quantum_2025}.
 The distance between the bottom-middle and middle-top cooling plates are 10~cm and 15~cm, respectively.
-As the material and structural properties were effecting the antenna resonance, the antennas are placed on top of the cooling plates with a 6~cm gap for effective performance.